Analysis of the Blade Element Momentum Theory: Optimization

 \subsection{A gradient method for the corrected model}

-We now detail an adjoint-based gradient method than can be used to tackle the optimization of $\gamma_\l$ and $c_\l$ in the framework of the corrected model.
-Since the elements are also independent in the corrected model, we still consider the optimization problem associated with an element, i.e., we fix the value of $\l$ and optimize $J_\l$.
-Throughout this section, we denote by $C_L'$ and $C_D'$ the derivatives of $C_L$ and $C_D$ respectively, and omit in notation the dependence of $\mu_L$ and $\mu_D$ and their derivatives on the variable $\varphi$.
+We now detail an adjoint-based gradient method to tackle the optimization of $\gamma_\l$ and $c_\l$ in the framework of the corrected model.
+Throughout this section, $C_L'$ and $C_D'$ denote the derivatives of $C_L$ and $C_D$.
+We omit in the notation the dependence of $\mu^c_L$ and $\mu^c_D$ on $\varphi$ \rComM{and $c_\l$}.

 We first recall how the introduction of Lagrange multipliers enables to compute the gradient of $J_\l$.
 Define the Lagrangian of Problem~\eqref{power-coef} by